Student Support Services

 The Office of Student Research and Innovation pools resources from the Library, Financial Aid (e.g., scholarships), Office of Research and Sponsored Programs (Grants), and Career Services to empower students with mechanisms to support their academic and professional careers.
 OSRI is under the supervision of a faculty member with 50% FTE release.
 A committee of faculty and staff from every college deliberate on issues affecting student research success.
 Annually, students may apply for travel grants and research support grants in a competitive process, which concludes with a research showcase weekend, where students present their research in either poster or oral format.
 Every month, OSRI supports professional development for students.
 In total, OSRI awarded approximately $50,000 in student travel and student research support for 2018-2019.

 The Chief Diversity Officer works in collaboration with the Diversity Committee and is responsible for developing strategies to attract and retain a diverse student body and to recruit, retain, advance, recognize, and promote a diverse faculty and staff.
 The Chief Diversity Officer, in conjunction with the Diversity Committee, recommends diversity related programs and initiatives, and reviews and assesses data.
 The Chief Diversity Officer also develops strategies to encourage interaction among the university’s diverse groups to enrich the educational experience and to prepare leaders to live and work in a competitive global community.
 Finally, the Chief Diversity Office seeks to provide guidance to the university community regarding ways of incorporating diversity in substantive and significant ways into teaching, learning and research.

-The current Chief Diversity Office is LaNeeca Williams, who can be reached at 931-221-7690 or email@example.com.
+The current Chief Diversity Officer is LaNeeca Williams, who can be reached at 931-221-7690 or firstname.lastname@example.org.